smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/01_introduction_database_dependencies.md

 The `sys.sql_expression_dependencies` view is a system catalog view that details the dependencies of SQL expressions on database objects.
 It helps analyze the relationships between different database objects (tables, views, procedures, functions, etc.) and assess how modifications to one object could affect others.

-The `sys.sql_expression_dependencies` table is an adjacency table that shows how objects relate to each other.
 A dependency between two entities is created when one entity, referred to as the referenced entity, appears by name in a persisted SQL expression of another entity, known as the referencing entity.
 At the heart of this table are the `referencing_id` and `referenced_id` columns, along with several other columns that help describe the relationship and further details of the referenced object.
 These columns will become apparent once we begin working through examples.

 ***